 There is no formal attendance policy.
 You are expected to show up to class every day.
 Any changes to test dates or other class policies will be announced in class.
 There is no online component to this class; I will occasionally send emails to the whole class with announcements, but all of the material I cover is done so in class, lecturing at the blackboard.

 I personally create and grade all regular tests for my class.
 You will not need Scantron forms for those tests.
-For a calculator you are only allowed to use the TI-30Xa (or TI-30XA) scientific calculator (as pictured to the right); this is a Math Department policy.
+For a calculator you are only allowed to use the TI-30Xa, TI-30XA, or TI-30XIIS scientific calculators (as pictured to the right); this is a Math Department policy.
 This calculator is readily available at bookstores, department stores, and online.
 All phones must be turned off and stowed away during test periods.
 You should take your test with your particular class section (that is, do not show up to one of my other MATH1150 class sections trying to take the test at a different time).

 If you are absent during a Test Day, you will only be eligible for a make-up test if you provide me with a valid, University-approved, excuse for your absence.
 These valid reasons are typically limited to: